aws-powertools/powertools-lambda-typescript/docs/index.md

 ### Using Lambda Layer

-This helps us understand who uses Powertools for AWS Lambda (TypeScript) in a non-intrusive way, and helps us gain future investments for other Powertools for AWS Lambda (TypeScript) languages.
+This helps us understand who uses Powertools for AWS Lambda (TypeScript) in a non-intrusive way, and helps us gain future investments for other Powertools for AWS Lambda languages.
 When [using Layers](#lambda-layer), you can add Powertools for AWS Lambda (TypeScript) as a dev dependency (or as part of your virtual env) to not impact the development process.

 ## Tenets